 How often will I need to service my machines?

-If you are in high-traffic, high-producing locations, you will typically service your machines 1-3 times per week.
+If you are in high-traffic, high-producing locations, you will typically service your machines once per week.
 Servicing a machine does not require a lot of time (typically 15 minutes or less), but maintaining a well-stocked and clean machine is an absolute must.
 Otherwise, your sales will suffer due to the machine not functioning properly.

 What type of licensing, paperwork and insurance will I need?